hliulab/UnifyImmun/README.md

 `python TCR_output_score.py`

-> In our practice, the time overhead required to run the two demos above is about 2 minutes when batch_size=8192.
+> In our practice, the time overhead required to run these two demos above is about 2 minutes when batch_size=8192.

 ### Hyperparameter adjustment